MDArifulIslam65/World-Layoffs-Data-2020-to-2023-Analysis/README.md

 ## Project Overview

 This project explores the economic trends and layoff patterns of the global layoffs from 2020 to 2023.
-I took raw data through an ------------------------------------
+I took raw data through a complete analytics pipeline by executing data cleaning and exploratory data analysis in SQL before designing a dynamic Power BI dashboard.
+By processing the dataset through this workflow, the project uncovers the structural differences between corporate restructuring and financial distress across industries and different funding levels.

 ## Software Used

-- Database Management: MySQL
+Database Management: MySQL

-- Data Transformation and Querying: SQL (CTEs, Window Functions, Self-Joins)
+Data Transformation and Querying: SQL (CTEs, Window Functions, Self-Joins)

-- Provisional Analysis and Prototyping: Microsoft Excel (Pivot Tables, Conditional Formatting)
+Provisional Analysis and Prototyping: Microsoft Excel (Pivot Tables, Conditional Formatting)

-- Data Modeling & Visualization: Microsoft Power BI, DAX
+Data Modeling & Visualization: Microsoft Power BI, DAX

 ## Repo Structure